GNOME/pango/win32/vs9/README.txt

 headers are present, and an "install tree" where only public headers are present.

+There is now a "pango-introspect" project that is used to build the introspection files.
+In order for this to work, check that the paths for PythonDir (32-bit builds) and PythonDirX64 (x64 builds) are correct for your system.
+Note that it must be the same Python installation that was used to build GObject-Introspection (G-I), and a complete G-I build/installation needs to be found in <root>\vs9\<PlatformName>\.
+Note also that this is not built by default, so you will need to right-click on the project to build it, which will build and "install" the other projects that are normally built, if those were not yet built.
+The introspection files that are built will be "installed" to <root>\vs9\<PlatformName>\share\gir-1.0 (the .gir file(s)) and
+<root>\vs9\<PlatformName>\lib\girepository-1.0 (the .typelib files(s)) upon
+successful build.  for building this in a different configuration, therefore, you will need to clean this project specifically and then rebuild.
+Note that this is currently supported only for the non _FC (i.e. where PangoFT2 is not built) configurations

 --Tor Lillqvist <tml@iki.fi>
 --Updated by Fan, Chun-wei <fanc999@yahoo.com.tw>